 The yard is locked and protected by barbed wire and CCTV.
 All members have keys but main gates keys are controlled.

 There is a contract crane hired in the spring and autumn to lift out member yachts.
-The costs are shared by the boat owners using this service and they are very modest.
+The costs are shared by the boat owners using this service.

 Season tickets can be obtained, or single lift payments through the club office.
 The club has a spreader beam and lifting strops suitable for a variety of vessels.

 There is a mast lifter attached to the crane which is free of charge to members.
-Hard Hats MUST also be worn when using the mast lifter.
+Hard Hats must be worn when using the mast lifter.

 The pillar crane should be booked with the boatman, who controls the keys.
 The boatman’s shed is on the Pharos pier, this is also his workshop where maintenance of race marks, moorings and the club’s two launches is undertaken.

 RFYC’s comfortable clubhouse overlooks the East Harbour moorings and the Edinburgh Marina pontoons.
 The bar is richly decorated in yachting memorabilia including many historic paintings, photographs and half models.
 The facilities include showers, changing rooms, lounge bar and dinning.
 See the daily menu for full details.
-Members are encouraged to bring guests but they must be signed in to the club house by the Visitors Book in the lounge
+Members are encouraged to bring guests.
+As a condition of our license, all guests must be signed in to the club house by the Visitors Book in the lounge.

-Please note that the bar opening hours are seasonal; up to date bar hours are posted in the Downloads section.
+Please note that the bar opening hours are seasonal; up to date bar hours are shown in the table at the bottom of each page.

 These facilities may be hired, by members, for private functions by prior arrangement with the “Club Administrator” Sandra Cameron.
 A minimum party of 12 is required.